nblockchain/conventions/docs/WorkflowGuidelines.md

     * Primitive Obsession:

       Primitive Obsession is a situation where simple data types such as strings, integers, or arrays are overused in place of more appropriate objects.
+Using primitives is bad because they can't contain any model-specific logic or behaviour.
+Also, they lose their type safety.
+A string is a string.
+It doesn't matter if it's a name, a phone number, or a password.
+This makes it easy to make mistakes and hard to understand the code.

       Example (with bad practice):
       ```